Dr Rosemary Elliot

 A History of Working Class Marriage, 1855-1976, Arts and Humanities Research Council, Co-Investigator (2012 - 2017)

-This is research project explores the history of marriage and the family from the onset of civil registration through to the reform of divorce laws in the 1970s.
-There are four main research themes:
+This research project explored the history of marriage and the family from the onset of civil registration through to the reform of divorce laws in the 1970s.
+There were four main research themes:

 - Love and courtship